 Seminar and "brown-bag" attendance is critical to obtaining thesis ideas, maintaining contact with faculty members, and seeing how research presentations are made.
 Seminar series are offered throughout the year in economic theory, applied microeconomics, macro/international and economic history, featuring presentations by faculty, students, and outside speakers.
-Due to the ongoing pandemic, in the academic year 2020-21 many of these seminars are expected to be online.
-However, students are still expected to attend these seminars according to the following rules:
+Students are expected to attend these seminars according to the following rules:

-- Every graduate student, with the exception of first-year and second-year students, is expected to register for and attend Economics 291 (Spring 2008 and later), and attend a minimum of 5 seminars of that 291 topic in each of the Fall and Spring quarters.
+- 1. Every graduate student, with the exception of first-year and second-year students, is expected to register for and attend Economics 291 (Spring 2008 and later), and attend a minimum of 5 seminars of that 291 topic in each of the Fall and Spring quarters.
 Students should register for the section of 291 corresponding to the seminar(s) they attend regularly.
 ECN 291 enrollment and attendance is required for students in their third and later years who have not yet advanced to candidacy. - 2.
 A student presentation in a seminar or a brown bag (i.e., informal workshop series) counts towards meeting the above requirement. - 3.
-The seminar organizer will keep track of the students who attended the online seminar.
-If later in the year, we return to regular (in-person) seminars, we will also return to the traditional way of keeping track of seminar attendance (i.e., the seminar organizer will circulate a sheet of paper to be signed by the graduate students who attended the seminar). - 4.
+The seminar organizer will circulate a sheet of paper to be signed by the graduate students who attended the seminar.
+Hence, it is the responsibility of the student to notify the seminar organizer of his/her attendance. - 4.
 If a student (again, with the exception of first and second year students) is enrolled in a 291 in a given quarter and he/she has not attended at least 5 seminars of that Econ 291 topic during that quarter, then he/she will get a grade of Unsatisfactory (or No Pass) in that 291. - 5.
 The above requirement of 5 seminars per quarter is the absolute minimum.
 Students are strongly encouraged to attend more than the minimum.
 Seminar attendance is strongly recommended also to first and second year students. - 6.
-Students beyond their second year should also register for Economics 299 (or 299D for those advanced to candidacy) with their primary dissertation advisor (their "Interim Advisor" if they have not yet taken the oral exam or their Dissertation Chair if Advanced to Candidacy).
-Students in their third year who have not yet decided on a dissertation advisor can register for 299 with the graduate program chair.
+Students beyond their second year should also register for Economics 299 (or 299D for those advanced to candidacy) with one of their interim advisors, if they have not yet taken the oral exam, or their dissertation chair, if advanced to candidacy.
 Students must be in regular contact with their dissertation advisor to receive a satisfactory Econ 299 (or 299D) grade.

-Third Year Paper: students must submit a research paper of a minimum 20 pages, doublespaced, during the third year (a suggested target date is March 15, to be on track for taking a May 15 oral exam) to the two faculty members who form their third year paper committee.
-This paper will be evaluated by the committee and assigned a grade of either "accept" or "revise."
+Third Year Paper: students must submit a research paper of a minimum 20 pages, double-spaced, during the third year (a suggested target date is April 30, to be on track for taking the oral exam by the end of the third year) to the two interim advisors.
+This paper will be evaluated by the interim advisors and assigned a grade of either "accept" or "revise."
 Papers will receive an accept score when the faculty judge them to be of sufficient quality and completeness to form a substantial part of the dissertation prospectus.
 This research paper must be submitted and accepted prior to scheduling the Qualifying Exam.

 An interim adviser will assist the student in formulating a research agenda, preparing for seminar or workshop presentations, and writing the thesis prospectus.
 The Interim Adviser need not necessarily serve later on the thesis committee, and a new Interim Adviser may be substituted if the direction of the student's research changes.
-Each student should select an Interim Adviser no later than the January 15 following completion of the last prelim.
+Each student should select one or two Interim Advisers no later than the June 30 at the end of the second year.
 Students finding it difficult to select an Interim Adviser should consult with the graduate program chair for assistance.